Unemployment Fraud Defense in Princeton, NJ

 - Intentionally failing to report income or wages while continuing to collect unemployment benefits

-Another type of unemployment fraud is when a person steals the identity of another person for the purpose of obtaining unemployment or insurance benefits.
-In this situation, the person whose identity was stolen could not have been knowingly or intentionally committing unemployment fraud.
-However, if you have been accused of stealing someone else’s identity in order to commit fraud, like unemployment insurance fraud, there could be several criminal charges against you.
+Another type of unemployment fraud is when someone steals another person’s identity to obtain unemployment or insurance benefits.
+In this situation, the person whose identity was stolen could not have knowingly or intentionally committed unemployment fraud.
+However, if you have been accused of stealing someone else’s identity to commit fraud, like unemployment insurance fraud, there could be several criminal charges against you.

 Unemployment Fraud Penalties

 I offer prospective clients a free, confidential initial consultation.
-During this appointment, I will answer any questions that you may have and tell you more about how I can help you with your case.
-To schedule your free consultation, call my office directly at 609-900-2648 or send me an email using my online form.
+During this appointment, I will answer any questions you may have and tell you more about how I can help you with your case.
+To schedule your free consultation, call the office directly at 609-734-4380 or send an email using the online form.